mc-ctrl/Hoyoverse-Theorycrafting-Library/Zenless_Zone_Zero/Damage_Formula_ZZZ_CBT2.md

 If you have read the discription of Agents' Special Attack or EX Special Attack, you may find the discription like: "Anti_Interrupt is increased while using the skill, and damage taken is reduced by 80%."
 This is DMG Reduction, but in ZZZ CBT2, the DMG Reduction is just added with DMG Taken.
 So:
 $$DMG\enspace Taken\enspace Multiplier\enspace =\enspace 1\enspace +\enspace ΣDMG\enspace Taken_{Target}\enspace -ΣDMG\enspace Reduction_{Target}$$

-## Stun Taken Multiplier
+## Stun Vulnerability Multiplier
 Stun is one of the most important part of ZZZ's combat system.
-If your attacks have accumulate enough Daze on a certain enemy.
+If your attacks have accumulated enough Daze on a certain enemy.
 The enemy will be stunned.
+The Stun Ratio is shown below HP.
 During stun, the enemy will take more incoming DMG.
-That is to say, the Stun Taken Multiplier is a special Damage Taken Multiplier, but it multiplies with the general Damage Taken Multiplier.<br>
+That is to say, the Stun Vulnerability Multiplier is a special Damage Taken Multiplier, but it multiplies with the general Damage Taken Multiplier.<br>
-Stun Taken Ratio differs between enemies, it's generally 50%, sometimes you can also see 100%.
+Stun Vulnerability differs between enemies, it's generally 50%, sometimes you can also see 100%.
 Some Bouns in Hollow Zero can increase the Stun Taken Ratio:<br>

 $$
-\text { Stun Taken Multiplier }={\begin{array}{ll}
+\text { Stun Vulnerability Multiplier }={\begin{array}{ll}
-\text { 1 + Stun Taken Ratio } & \text { if Stunned } \\
+\text { 1 + Stun Vulnerability } & \text { if Stunned, you can find the result below Stun Ratio.} \\
 \text { 1 } & \text { otherwise }
 \end{array}}
 $$